iamharvey/HowlerMonkey/README.md

 ```

 ### Start A Server
-A SSE service can be considered as 'broker'.
-You can simple create a broker using `NewBroker()`
+An SSE service can be considered as 'broker'.
+You can simply create a broker using `NewBroker()`
 and wrap it up as a HTTP server.
 ```$xslt
     ...